 Flowers and Plants

-Many plants and flowers are poisonous to our pets.
+Many plants and flowers in and around Glasgow are poisonous to our pets.
 If they consume a poisonous plant, depending on how much and their level of toxicity, they may become quite unwell.
 Below is a shortlist of some of the plants you may find in the summer months, which can be hazardous to our pets:

 - Elder: The whole plant, including the elderberries, are poisonous for both cats and dogs.